VVishion/bevy-gpu-insert/README.md

 Insert data from buffers on the Gpu to the `MainWorld`.

 Take a look at the example: `cargo r --example gpu-generate`.
+The example computes the mesh on the Gpu and inserts it to the `MainWorld`.
+For simplicity the inserted mesh is extracted and prepared even though the data already persists on the Gpu.

 ```rust
 impl GpuInsert for GeneratedMesh {